 The Trakdot is a unique device that is perfect for those people who are forced to check on valuable items such as instruments, electronics or sports gear.
 Just activate the Trakdot and place it in your luggage.
 An app on your phone will let you know if your luggage arrived with you or is in another city.

-The annual fee for the Trakdot is reasonable ($19.99 for the first year) and it uses cell towers to find the location of your luggage, which means it can be useful even for international travel.
+The annual fee for the Trakdot is reasonable ($25 per year) and it uses cell towers to find the location of your luggage, which although it isn’t as accurate as GPS, it means it can be useful even for international travel.

 This has been very useful for me when traveling around places like Central America, Asia and even Africa where water is clean but not drinkable.
-Just fill up the water bottle, turn on the UV filtration system and 60 seconds later you have purified water.
+Just fill up the water bottle, put it in your pack and you’re ready to go!

-Some people prefer noise-cancelling (warning: expensive!) or in-ear headphones, so if you’re unsure just ask the person you’re buying for (or guess!).
+Some travelers prefer in-ear headphones (these are $99 from Bose, but there are cheaper options), so if you’re unsure just ask the person you’re buying for (or guess!).
 Either way, they’ll enjoy a new set of high-quality headphones for their next trip.

 A Virtual Private Network Subscription ($50-$100)

 This is the kind of gift that is perfect for the international traveler in your life.
-Virtual Private Networks (shortened to “VPN”) are used not only to protect your computer while using public wi-fi, it also has two very special uses for travelers: giving access to blocked websites and allowing you to watch Netflix, Hulu and other streaming services while out of the country.
+Virtual Private Networks (shortened to “VPN”) are used not only to protect your computer while using public wi-fi, it also has two very special uses for travelers: giving access to blocked websites and allowing you to stream shows on sites like Netflix, BBC and even Hulu in China.

 I’ve already covered a list of the best VPNs for China, which is a country where there is particular need thanks to their strict censorship.
 Without a VPN, I wouldn’t have access to Gmail, Facebook, Instagram, Twitter and many other websites!